GilesStrong/lumin/README.md

 ### Statistics and uncertainties

 - Integral to experimental science
-- Quantative results are accompanied by uncertainties
+- Quantitative results are accompanied by uncertainties
 - Use of bootstrapping to improve precision of statistics estimated from small samples

 ### Look and feel